 Frequently Asked Questions

-No. Tri tip is a small triangular cut from the bottom sirloin and cooks like a steak.
-Brisket is a large cut from the chest of the steer and requires hours of low-and-slow smoking to break down its connective tissue.
+Tri tip is a small (1.5 to 2.5 lb) triangular cut from the bottom sirloin, naturally tender, cooked to medium-rare in 30 to 45 minutes.
+Brisket is a large (10 to 14 lb) fatty cut from the chest, full of connective tissue, requiring 10 to 14 hours of low-and-slow smoking to break down.

 Is tri tip cheaper than brisket?